Sangarshanan/programming-languages/sml/part-1/README.md

 It can be used to define a function that you can then only use in the scope defined by the let expression.

+This technique — **define a local function that uses other variables in scope — is a hugely common and convenient thing to do in functional programming.
+It is a shame that many non-functional languages have little or no support for doing something like it.**

 ```sml
 fun countup_from1(x : int) =
     let fun count (from : int) =